 yet also chronically,

 most specifically do not need

-in your healthy intended and practised life,
+in your healthy intended and practiced life,

 and in your death-trending non-life

-of false wealthy abundance.
+of false wealthy abundance,

 We might turn to our professional colleague at work

 say "I could use a cup of coffee."

 "I need more stimulants in my system

 or this situation will put me to sleep."